 All REM students can expect to be involved in the Center for Assessment, Design, Research and Evaluation (CADRE).
-The mission of CADRE is to produce generalizable knowledge that improves the ability to assess student learning and to evaluate programs and methods that may have an effect on this learning.
-CADRE projects represent a collaboration with the ongoing activities in the School of Education, the university, and the broader national and international community of scholars and stakeholders involved in educational assessment and evaluation.
+CADRE’s mission is to produce generalizable knowledge, to assess and improve student learning, and to evaluate programs and methods that may have a meaningful effect on student learning and promote more equitable student outcomes.
+CADRE projects represent a collaboration with the School of Education, CU Boulder, and the broader national and international communities of scholars and stakeholders involved in educational assessment and evaluation.
 View examples of CADRE projects.

 All of our doctoral students are awarded generous funding packages.
 Stipends and grants cover tuition costs and provide experiential graduate assistantships that further prepare you for your future as a researcher, educator, and leader in the field.
-Fellowship and assistantship packages are awarded on a competitive basis and vary for each student, but all funding packages cover five years of full-time study.
+Fellowship and assistantship packages are awarded on a competitive basis and vary for each student.
+All funding packages guarantee coverage for five years of full-time study.

-Our Miramontes Doctoral Scholars Program provides five years of funding for full-time doctoral study, including one year of support focused solely on the dissertation year.
+Our Miramontes Doctoral Scholars Program not only provides five years of funding for full-time doctoral study, but also includes one year of support focused solely on the dissertation year.
 The program offers a dedicated, supportive community for doctoral students with research interests focused on educational equity and cultural diversity, and prospective students from underrepresented groups and those who are first-generation college graduates are encouraged to apply.

 For more information about courses and program requirements, visit the CU Boulder Course Catalog.